adaptiive/Vincent_final_test_p2/README.md

 3. Verified the clone by checking the files and running `git status`.

 What I Learned:
-- Cloning creates a local copy of a remote repository, allowing me to work offline and sync changes later. - It helped me understand how remote and local repositories interact in Git workflows.
+- I learned about creating a GitHub repository and set it up with a README, milestones, and issues.
+Adding files and linking them to issues helped me understand how version control organizes tasks.
+Cloning a public repo showed me how easy it is to work locally and sync changes back to GitHub.
+Overall, this class gave me hands-on experience with Git workflows and project management.

 ---